 Before joining FGA in 2012, Christie served as director of the Health and Human Services Task Force at the American Legislative Exchange Council, a nationwide, nonpartisan association of state legislators.
 During her seven years at ALEC, 38 states enacted model legislation drafted by ALEC’s Health and Human Services Task Force.

 Christie has testified before Congress and legislative committees in 27 states.
 Her policy work has been covered by the New York Times, Fox News Channel, and MSNBC’s “The Rachel Maddow Show,” among other media outlets.

 Christie holds a B.S. in communications studies and an M.S. in political science from Florida State University.
 When out of the office, Christie enjoys cheering for the Philadelphia Phillies and three-time national champion Florida State Seminoles.

-Nicholas Horton is a senior research fellow at the Foundation for Government Accountability.
+Nicholas Horton is the research director at the Foundation for Government Accountability.